peaceful03/spotipy-stream-overlay/README.md

 A browser source stream overlay using python and html

 # Requirements
+If you are using this code on Windows please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+The reason for this is that most commands are piped through from the bash terminal.

 You need to download [Python3](https://www.python.org/downloads/) to run the script file.

 After python is installed, using PIP, download spotipy